astro-mkim/DMS/README.md

 5. Various optical data
 ---------------------------------------------------------------------------------------

-prepared various optical data are found in the sub folder "Optical data (Kim et al. 2019)".
+prepared various optical data are found in the subfolder "Optical data (Kim et al. 2019)".
 For more information, please see Kim et al. 2019

 Constraining the detectability of water ice in debris disks